nais/doc/persistence/postgres.md

 incurring unnecessary costs.
 This is done by setting [cascadingDelete](../nais-application/reference.md#spec-gcp-sqlinstances-cascadingdelete) in your `nais.yaml`-specification.

-{% hint style="danger" %}
+!!! danger
     When you delete an Cloud SQL instance, you cannot reuse the name of the deleted instance until one week from the deletion date.
-{% endhint %}

 ### Maintenance window